 - American Hospitality Academy

 There are several others like Global Career Exchange, Alliance Abroad, Pan Atlantic International, Spirit Cultural Exchange, Center for International Career Development, Seattle and so on.

 To know the full list of eligible Sponsoring organizations, you can visit the ‘Sponsor Search page’ of the Official Website for J-1 Visa.

 However, you must check if you do qualify to even get an acknowledgement from these hotels.

-Another way to get an offer or appropriate information about the J-1 Visa program is to try getting a referral from someone from the hotel industry who already has been to this program.
+- Another way to get an offer or appropriate information about the J-1 Visa program is to try getting a referral from someone from the hotel industry who already has been to this program.

-If you are a hotel management student or a recent graduate, get in touch with your placement office for further guidance.
+- If you are a hotel management student or a recent graduate, get in touch with your placement office for further guidance.
 Most of the hotel schools have tie-ups with sponsoring organizations.

 While there are no shortcuts to securing an offer under the J-1 visa program, the opportunity is well worth the effort and research required.

 There is a wide range of who can apply for a limited number of positions assigned to this category.